 If you want an intimate wedding ceremony (or vow renewal) by this magnificant tree, contact me today!
 Call or text 843-460-3565, or email firstname.lastname@example.org.

 Some considerations if planning a wedding here are the park hours of 9-5.
-You will need a permit ($25).
+You will need a permit ($170).
 You cannot get married under the tree, but need to be in the picnic area with no more than 25 people.
+As of 2014, they now will not allow any decorations or chairs.

 Please share your Angel Tree moments in the comments below!!!